tozny/e3db-java/README.md

 However, field names (for example, "song" and "artist" above) will remain unencrypted.

-To store JSON documents, make sure you "stringify" all JSON values prior to storing them in E3DB, and then reverse the process when you read them again.
+Any data format, such as JSON or raw bytes, can be stored as long as it is first converted to a String for a write operation.
+Just be sure to reverse the process later when reading the data.

 Query records
 ====